ConsenSysDiligence/smart-contract-best-practices/docs/recommendations.md

 ```

-Here, all transactions that go through the `Charity` contract, either directly or not, will show up in the event list of that contract along with the donated amount.
+Here, all transactions that go through the `Charity` contract, either directly or not, will show up in the event list of that contract along with the amount of donated money.

 ## Differentiate functions and events